TESTgroup-BNL/MoDaCS/README.md

     Available via pip but depends on cryptography which has some binary dependencies.

     For Raspbain Buster:

     	sudo pip3 install paramiko

     For Raspbian Jessie:

-    1. Run sudo apt-get update
+    	sudo apt-get update
-    2. Run sudo apt-get install build-essential libssl-dev libffi-dev python3-dev
-    3. Run sudo pip (or pip3) install --upgrade setuptools
-    4. Run sudo pip (or pip3) install paramiko
+    	sudo apt-get install build-essential libssl-dev libffi-dev python3-dev sudo pip (or pip3) install --upgrade setuptools sudo pip (or pip3) install paramiko

      Note: this step can take ~20 mins on some Rasp Pi 2 systems while it builds some of the cryptography dependencies

 - *neopixel* (for RGB feedback LED on Raspberry Pi)